rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 ## The Challenge

 Just providing a Kubernetes cluster to an application team is in most cases half of the battle.
-It's often necessary to also provide certain capabilities (extensions) like e.g. for logging or for ingress to those clusters, to ultimately support the production workload.
-Easily extending customer Kubernetes environments with official supported open source solutions to support the aforementioned capabilities and even more, should provide a decent level of simplicity in terms of deployment and lifecycle management.
+It's often necessary to provide certain capabilities for e.g. logging or for ingress to those clusters, to ultimately support a production workload.
+Extending Kubernetes environments with open source solutions, to support the aforementioned capabilities, should provide a decent level of simplicity in terms of deployment and lifecycle management.

 ## A Catalog of Extensions